dkappe/dkappe.github.io/_posts/2018-06-20-bootstrap-nets.md

 <!--more-->

 Based on the 16 million games available, it was easy to eliminate games 4-6.5 million as they were heavily infected with the "black underpromotion bug."
-Extra games were excluded (11-15 million) based on the regression observed in testing (possibly biased with the oversampling issue).
+Extra games were excluded (11-15 million) based on the regression observed in testing (possibly affected by the oversampling issue).

 The first bootstrap used 5 million games for the first half of training and then between 500,000 and 1 million after that.
 The “window” of games was regularly updated to include recent games.